 What to do with dry and chapped hands

-Sometimes painful, dry and chapped hands is a typical winter ailment.
-With the inclement autumn weather approaching, it can cause or exacerbate dry hands.
-The frequent washing and disinfection during the corona crisis also demands a lot from the skin on our hands.
-This can lead to dry skin and even hand eczema.
-Dry skin is unpleasant, does not look good and gives an annoying, tight feeling.
-You no longer have to walk around with this because there is something to do about dry and chapped (corona) hands.
-What are dry hands, why is it and what helps with dry hands?
-Read more!
+Painful, dry, and chapped hands are a typical winter ailment.
+With the bleak autumn weather approaching, this can cause or worsen dry hands.
+Frequent washing and disinfecting during the coronavirus pandemic also puts a strain on the skin on our hands.
+This can lead to extremely dry skin and even hand eczema.
+Dry skin is unpleasant, looks unsightly, and leaves an unpleasant, tight feeling.
+You no longer have to suffer with this because there's something you can do to address dry and chapped (coronavirus) hands.
+What are dry hands, what causes them, and what helps?
+Read on!

 Dry hands can be recognized by wrinkled, chapped skin and tight feeling.
 This gets worse with frequent washing, dry air, and after showering or bathing.
 Other symptoms are: